-When Jesus spoke of His return He of me and of my words, of him shall the Son of man be ashamed, when he shall come in his own glory, and in his Father's, and of the holy angels" (Luke John wrote, "For he whom God hath 9:26).
+When Jesus spoke of His return He said, "For whosoever shall be ashamed of me and of my words, of him shall the Son of man be ashamed, when he shall come in his own glory, and in his Father's, and of the holy angels" (Luke 9:26).
 Jesus said He would return in and he shall be to me a Son?"
 (Hebrews 1:5).
 Notice the argument Paul uses to distinguish Jesus from the angels.
-Over and over again he argues that Jesus is better because He is the Son of God, because He was "begotten," because He is "the express image" of His Father, because He is the "heir of all things," because He naturally receives an "inheritance" from His Father.
+Over and over again he argues that Jesus is better because He is the Son of God. because He was "begotten," because He is "the express image" of His Father, because He is the "heir of all things," because He naturally receives an "inheritance" from His Father.